isomerpages/govtech-gobusiness-main/_browse-all-solutions-Human-Resource-Solutions/Human-Resource-Shared-Services--HRSS--Needs-Analysis--HR-Administrative-Support-Payroll-Processing-via-a-HRMS.md

 **Description**

-Review a company's internal HR process, offer a HRMS system and provide HR administrative and payroll processing support such as issuing payslips, ePayment of salaries, leave, attendance and claims.
+Review a company’s internal HR process, offer a HRMS system and provide HR administrative and payroll processing support such as issuing payslips, ePayment of salaries, leave, attendance and claims.

 **Support Level and Conditions**